SababAhmed/Book-Store-with-fastapi-beanie/README.md

 # Book-Store-with-fastapi-beanie
-This is a basic project made with FastAPI+ Beanie+ MongoDB
+## This is a basic project made with FastAPI+ Beanie+ MongoDB

+The folder contains